AbdallaElzedy/Cortex-XSIAM/xdr_datamodel.md

 **Author:** Abdalla Elzedy | Security Engineer

+> **Disclaimer:** This is **not official documentation** from Palo Alto Networks.
+This guide represents a community initiative to bridge the documentation gap and empower security professionals.
+Created independently with love for the cybersecurity community, this resource aims to unlock the full potential of XDR data models and make advanced threat hunting accessible to all practitioners.

 ## Overview

 This document describes the XDR data model that transforms raw security event data into a standardized format using XQL.
 The model handles two main data streams: